 Alternate Way To Monitor PC Performance

 If the windows performance monitor doesn’t prove much useful to you then you have the option of a wide variety of tools.
-There are many popular computer benchmarking tools that are free and support windows 10 PC.
+Many popular computer benchmarking tools are free and support windows 10 PC.

 You can choose and download any of the following on your computer;